 With a large number of concerned buyers asking about the best earphones in the aforementioned budget, we take off the veil on the pros and cons and which one'll come out on top.
 Let the battle between the two top contenders begin:

+Almost unanimously, the reaction that comes from people checking out the SE215s are “Insanely Cool”.
 That's no surprise given the edgy and angular profile of the earbuds and the see-through transparent housings.
 They are striking to look at, make no mistake.

 Coming to the build quality, Shure never compromises on build, they never did even on sub-4000 earbuds like the SE112, the SE215 is no exception, with a build that is truly quality.
 Solid housings, a thick strong and sturdy cable that’s detachable, rubber reinforcements in every joints, these are simply built to last.